nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/pattern-sdd.md

 | **Drawbacks** | Not portable across platforms |
 | **Considerations** | May be provided by a vendor or third-party |

 A pre-compiled library is a library that has already been compiled and is ready to be used, often named `lib<libName>.a` or `lib<libName>.so`.
-There are many ways to obtain pre-compiled libraries, such as downloading them from a package manager or building them from source yourself.
+There are many ways to obtain pre-compiled libraries, such as downloading them from a vendor repository or building them from source yourself.

 To integrate a pre-compiled library, you need to add the path of that library file to `MOD_DEPS` of the module(s) that depend on it (MOD_DEPS: module dependencies).
 The following example demonstrates how to integrate a the OpenSSL `libcrypto` library into an F´ wrapper component: